mosesoak/react-native-conductor/README.md

 ## Thanks

 Conductor was created for my work at [Instrument](http://instrument.com).
 Special thanks to their management for being cool enough to encourage their developers to release open source work!
-And to the FUN dev team for their help and inspiration.
+Big thanks also to [@kylpo](https://github.com/kylpo) and the FUN dev team for their help and inspiration.

 ## Medium Post